-Shiny white alloy; neither German nor does it contain any silver.
+Shiny white alloy of zinc, nickel and copper, and sometimes lead and iron.
+Neither German nor does it contain any silver.

 German Silver, First Quality for Casting.—Copper, 50 lbs.; zinc, 25 lbs.; nickel, 25 lbs.

 German Silver, Second Quality for Casting.—Copper, 50 lbs.; zinc, 20 lbs.; nickel (best pulverized), 10 lbs.

 German Silver, for Rolling.—Copper, 60 lbs.; zinc, 20 lbs. ; nickel, 25 lbs.
 Used for spoons, forks, and table ware.

 German Silver, for Bells and other Castings.—Copper, 60 lbs.; zinc, 20 lbs.; nickel, 20 lbs.; lead, 3 lbs.; iron (that of tin plate being best), 2 lbs.